ustettler/studentDatabase/README.md

 # studentDatabase

-student administartion with (MERN STACK)
+student administartion with (MERN STACK) - in progress